shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/saas-application-configGuide-template.rst

 Additional SAML Attributes and ACS Properties
 ---------------------------------------------

 #.
-Configure any additional attribute values which must be sent in the SAML assertion to SaaS Application.
+Configure any additional attribute values to include in the SAML assertion to SaaS Application.
 Each SAML Attribute has an attribute name and attribute value.
-The attribute value field can be specified using session variables.
+The session variable values can specify attribute values.
 Configure an AD or LDAP query to include specific attributes in session variables.
 #.
 Configure an additional Assertion Consumer Service URI if the application requires such a URI.

 Security Properties